derrickcreamer/Hemlock/README.md

 + ...you want the ImmuneToBurning status to render you, well, entirely immune to the Burning status - no matter which order they were applied in.

++ ...you want a Magic Shell effect to prevent any new spells from affecting the target, while leaving all the current spells intact & working.

++ ...you want your game's lighting system to be updated whenever an entity gains the 'Shining' status - but you need the lighting to be updated immediately, or bugs and artifacts will appear in the lighting system.

 + ...you want the iron boots to keep you grounded even if you're under the effect of a Hover spell, but you don't want to actually get rid of that hover spell - just stop it from working while the boots are on!

-+ ...you want a Magic Shell effect to prevent any new spells from affecting the target, while leaving all the current spells intact & working.

-+ ...you want the game's lighting system to be updated whenever an entity gains the 'Shining' status - the lighting must be updated immediately, or bugs and artifacts will appear in the lighting system.